morea-framework/morea-framework.github.io/src/userguide.md

 <tr>
 <td>Assessment</td>
-<td>not currently possible</td>
+<td>/morea/assessments/#&lt;assessment ID&gt;</td>
 </tr>

 </table>

-While it is not currently possible to link **to** an outcome or assessment, it is fine to create a link **within** an outcome or assessment to one of the other three entity types.

 In practice, this is less complicated than it appears.
-Let's say you have created a module called "foo" in a directory called "01.foo/" that contains files module.md, outcome.md, reading.md, experience.md, and assessment.md.
+Let's say you have created a module with morea_id "foo" in a directory called "01.foo/" that contains files module.md, outcome.md (with morea_id outcome-foo), reading.md, experience.md, and assessment.md (with morea_id assessment-foo).
 Here is how you would link to each of these entities:

 <table class="table table-condensed table-striped table-bordered">
 <tr><th>File</th><th>Link</th></tr>